 This is really a question of budget, time and personal preference.
 Composite decking costs more upfront, but needs less maintenance and saves you money in the long run.
 Pressure-treated wood is cheaper and has a unique look and feel.
 But these looks don’t last without regular upkeep.
-If you are really torn between these or other choices, give us a call and let’s together weigh all pros and cons of each option.
+If you are really torn between these or other choices, give us a call and let’s together weigh all the pros and cons of each option.

 What do I do with all this space under my deck?

-Depending how tall your new deck is going to be, you may end up with some awkward space underneath.
+Depending on how tall your new deck is going to be, you may end up with some awkward space underneath.
 Should you close it off or keep it open?
-Make a use of it or just let it be?
+Make use of it or just let it be?
 Personally, we like making use of every last inch of space, so we’ll be happy to offer you some ideas for your under-deck space.
 Check out our blog post on this topic to see the possibilities.

 If you have any other questions we didn’t answer here, please don’t hesitate to reach out to us directly!